Skip to content

 Mood fit: Quiet brain training.
 No rivalry required.

-The design leans toward low-pressure brain training rather than competitive trivia.
-That makes it a good fit for short breaks.
-It is less useful if you want deep multiplayer, structured SRS, or a rating that tells you whether you are improving.
+The whole design tilts toward low-pressure brain training, not competitive trivia.
+Perfect for a short break.
+Less so if you’re after deep multiplayer, structured SRS, or a rating that actually tells you whether you’re getting better.

-Word Cloud Trivia remains a watchlist app.
-Its official site has a clever visual daily challenge, and the App Store listing shows a recent version history.
-But the Google Play listing still showed 10+ downloads on April 29, 2026, so it is too early to rank among the best trivia apps.
+Word Cloud Trivia stays on the watchlist.
+The official site runs a clever visual daily challenge, and the App Store listing carries a recent version history.
+But on July 5, 2026, the Google Play listing still read just 100+ downloads, so it’s too early to seat it among the best trivia apps.

 Verdict: Pick Trivia Star for offline solo volume, Jeopardy or Millionaire for TV comfort, and Erudite for low-pressure brain training.